MaikoTan/randamu/README.md

     git clone https://github.com/MaikoTan/randamu.git
     ```

-- Create virtual environment
+- Run the docker container

     ```bash
-    python -m venv venv
+    docker compose up -d
     ```

-- Activate the virtual environment

-    ```bash
-    # Linux or macOS
-    source venv/bin/activate
-    # Windows
-    venv\Scripts\activate
-    ```

-- Install the requirements

-    ```bash
-    pip install -r requirements.txt
-    ```

-- Run the script

-    ```bash
-    uvicorn main:app --reload --port 8089
-    # You could add `--host 0.0.0.0` to allow all IP addresses instead of `localhost`.
-    ```

 - Set your wallpaper

-    Use `http://localhost:8089/` as the wallpaper webpage URL in your any supported wallpaper plugins.
+    Use `https://maikotan.github.io/randamu/` as the wallpaper webpage URL in your any supported wallpaper plugins.

     For example: